 Tulasi went back to her village and told her friend, Hita, of the opportunity.
 Hita also came from an impoverished family and had no education.
 Hita was in an arranged marriage and had three children with her husband.
 Much like Tulasi, Hita was thrown into a desperate situation when her husband also died suddenly.
 In order to help support her children, Hita signed up for the job opportunity with this mysterious man.

 Tulasi also told another village girl, Amrita, about this chance at a better life.
 Amrita came from a better financial background then the other two women.
 Her family had some land and enough crops to support themselves.
 Still, Amrita wanted to become successful and earn money on her own, and she decided to also join this man.

 The girls were so excited about earning money that they left without telling any of their families.
 They were to meet the man just over the border in India.
-When they arrived at the Krishnanagar border, the PRC staff stopped them.
+When they arrived at the Krishnanagar border, border monitoring staff stopped them.
 The staff found it odd that these girls were trying to cross the border alone and that they were not from the local village.
-When asked, the girls were unable to tell PRC where they were headed and with whom they were going.
+When asked, the girls were unable to tell Free for Life’s partner organization where they were headed and with whom they were going.
 This was an obvious trafficking situation.

 The staff pulled Tulasi, Hita, and Amrita aside and explained to them what almost happened.
 How could they trust a man who would not even give them his name?
 They contacted the girls’ families and further explained the severity of the situation.
 Hita and Tulasi felt horrible about leaving their children behind, and all three girls decided to return home to their village.